nodogsplash/nodogsplash/docs/source/compile.rst

-How to compile Nodogsplash
+How to Compile Nodogsplash
 ##########################

 Linux/Unix
 **********

-Install libmicrohttpd including the header files (often call -dev package).
+The Libmicrohttpd library is a dependency of NoDogSplash so you must first iInstall libmicrohttpd including the header files (often called -dev package).
+Then proceed to download the NoDogSplash source files:

 .. code::